qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/source_code_validation.rst

 * The variable is not declared as local variable using ``var``
 * The variable name is misspelled
 * It is OK to use this global but EcmaLint does not know about it.
-This can be fixed by passing the variable name as known variable to the EcmaLint call or by adding a ``@lint ignoreGlobal(VARIABLE_NAME)`` doc comment to the method's API doc comment
+This can be fixed by passing the variable name as known variable to the EcmaLint call or by adding a ``@lint ignoreUndefined(VARIABLE_NAME)`` doc comment to the method's API doc comment

 .. _pages/tool/source_code_validation#unused_identifier: